 Human Resources Committee.
 The Human Resources Committee operates under a charter adopted by the Board of Directors in January 2006, and amended in August 2007, September 2009 and September 2015.
-While the Human Resources Committee charter is not currently available on our website, a copy of the charter, as amended, is included as Attachment A to this proxy statement.
+While the Human Resources Committee charter is not currently available on our website, a copy of the charter, as amended, was included as Attachment A to the Company's proxy statement for the fiscal year 2014-2015.
 The primary purpose of the Human Resources Committee is to oversee the Company's overall compensation and incentive programs for the Company's executive officers and certain other key personnel.
 The Human Resources Committee is responsible for reviewing and recommending matters to the Board of Directors, which may be based on recommendations from the Company's management, but has no authority to make final decisions except with respect to the Company's incentive plans as described below or as otherwise set forth in the committee's charter.
 Among other things, the Human Resources Committee recommends to the Board of Directors the amount of compensation to be paid or awarded to our officers and certain other personnel including salary, bonuses, other cash or stock awards under our incentive compensation plans as in effect from time to time, retirement and other compensation, and is responsible for evaluating the performance of the Company's Chief Executive Officer and making recommendations to the Board of Directors concerning the compensation for such officer.
-In addition, the Human Resources Committee has delegated to its Chairman the authority to administer the Company's 2009 Omnibus Incentive Plan with respect to employees who are not officers or directors of the Company, to the sole extent of approving stock option grants under the plan to such employees, within the limitations of such plan, and only for grants proposed by the Company's Chief Executive Officer and Chief Financial Officer not exceeding 5,000 shares, and with a term not exceeding five years, an exercise price equal to at least 110% of the last reported sale price of the Company's common stock on the Nasdaq Stock Market on the date of grant, and vesting over a period of not less than three years.
 The Human Resources Committee may engage the services of an independent compensation and benefits consulting company to conduct a survey and review of the Company's compensation programs as compared to other similarly situated companies taking into account, among others, industry, size and location when the committee deems appropriate.

 Nominating Committee.
 The Nominating Committee operates under a charter adopted by the Board of Directors in August 2004, and amended in August 2007 and September 2009.
 While the Nominating Committee charter is not currently available on our website, a copy of the charter, as amended, was included as Attachment C to the Company's proxy statement for fiscal year 2011-2012.
 The purpose of the Nominating Committee is to assist the Board of Directors in identifying qualified individuals to become members of the Board of Directors and in determining the composition of the Board of Directors and its various committees.
-The Nominating Committee periodically reviews the qualifications and independence of directors, selects candidates as nominees for election as directors, recommends directors to serve on the various committees of the Board of Directors, reviews director compensation and benefits, and oversees the self-assessment process of each of the committees of the Board of Directors.
+The Nominating Committee periodically reviews the qualifications and independence of directors, selects candidates as nominees for election as directors, recommends directors to serve on the various committees of the Board of Directors.